 MISSION

-To provide innovative ways to educate and mentor young African schoolgirls in underserved communities on periods, puberty, and sexual and reproductive health and rights topics, while making sanitary pads free and accessible.
+To provide innovative ways to educate and mentor young African schoolgirls in underserved communities on periods, puberty, and sexual and reproductive health and rights—while ensuring free and accessible sanitary pads for all.

 OUR APPROACH

-At PadHer, we take these holistic approaches to support young African schoolgirls in underserved communities:
+At PadHer, we take a holistic approach to support young African schoolgirls in underserved communities by:

-PadHer stands at the forefront of innovation when it comes to menstrual and sexual and reproductive health and rights (SRHR) education.
-Through a unique blend of comic books and interactive workshops, PadHer revolutionizes the way young girls, especially in underserved communities, learn about these crucial topics.
+PadHer is leading the way in innovative menstrual and SRHR education.
+Through a unique blend of comic books, animation, and interactive workshops, we’re revolutionizing how young girls, especially in underserved communities, learn about these essential topics.